botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![stay-logged-in](images/stay-logged-in.png)

->Intruder Payload processing, add GREP option and the following rules in sequential order before attack is submitted.
+>The exploit steps below plus the Intruder Payload processing rules in order and including the GREP option in sequence before starting the attack.

 1. Logout as current user.
 2. Send the most recent GET /my-account request to Burp Intruder.